Skip to content

 • Pokhara to Banau by local bus and returning from Hille to Pokhara by shared jeep

-• Italian, Chinese, Nepali, Indian, and many other European Delicious Meals three times a day(Breakfast, lunch, and dinner chosen from the Menu).
+• Meals: A variety of Italian, Chinese, Nepali, Indian, and other European cuisines are served three times a day, breakfast, lunch, and dinner.
+During the trek, one main course is included with each meal.

 • Clean and excellent lodge bathroom accommodations are on the way.